 - ½ tsp. baking soda

 - In a medium sized bowl mix flour, baking soda, baking powder, coconut sugar and flax meal.
-Make a well in the center of your flour mixture.
+Make a well in the center of the flour mixture.

-- Fold the mixture together only until incorporated.
+- Pour the wet ingredients into the well in the dry ingredients.
+Fold the mixture together only until incorporated.
 Do not over mix your batter.

 - Allow your batter to rest for about 5 minutes.

-- Heat a large lightly greased skillet or medium heat.
+- Heat a large lightly greased skillet over medium heat.
 Make sure it is hot and ready to go before making your pancakes.

-- Wait until you see bubbles on the entire pancake before flipping.
-About 2 minutes on each side should do the trick.
-Your pancakes should be golden brown and fluffy.
+- Wait until you see bubbles and golden edges on the pancake before flipping.
+Cook for about 2 minutes on each side.

 - Serve with warm pure maple syrup and maybe a dash of powdered sugar for prettiness.
 I love mine served with peanut butter and sliced bananas.

-- Make sure you do not over mix the batter. flour is much denser than white flour.
-If you over mix the batter you will end up with flat pancakes.
+- Make sure you do not over mix the batter.
+Whole Wheat Four is much denser than white flour.
+If you over mix the batter you will likely end up with flat rubbery pancakes.